 Pupils at Littleton Chambers receive training of five distinct types:

 Working with a pupil supervisor is the principal form of training.
-Our pupils spend time with at least two, and sometimes three or four, pupil supervisors in order to obtain exposure to a variety of different practices.
+Our pupils typically spend time with four pupil supervisors in order to obtain exposure to a variety of different practices.
 Your pupil supervisors will provide support and guidance to you throughout your pupillage, ensuring that you understand not only the nuts and bolts of a barrister’s work, but also the ethical constraints which are such a distinctive feature of our professional life.

 You will be asked to draft statements of case, prepare written Opinions and Skeleton Arguments, and to conduct legal research.

 Your pupil supervisor will give you access to the papers in the case and will expect you to prepare as if you were the barrister instructed by solicitors.
 The strengths and weaknesses of your work will be discussed with you, and your pupil supervisor will show you how he has completed the work.
 You will have the opportunity of seeing your pupil supervisor conduct cases in court or tribunal.

 In addition to performing work for your pupil supervisor, you will also be asked to undertake work for other members of chambers.
 You will be set a number of formal assessed pieces of written work and receive graded feedback on your performance.

 A number of training courses have been set up within chambers to focus on the development of your knowledge and skills: